Venue: Trent Bridge (17,500)

 The birth of the shorter format of cricket saw Notts win the NatWest Cup along with their fourth county championship in 1987 before arguably their most famous title in 1989 when Eddie Hemmings hit four off the last ball to secure the Benson & Hedges Cup at Lords.

 In 1991 Notts won the Sunday League title for the first time and in 2005 would lift the newly split county championship after promotion from Division Two the year previous.
 In 2010 Notts would win their sixth long format title and in recent times have shone in the shorter format winning the YB40 in 2013 before the Royal One Day Cup and T20 final in 2017.
-In 2019 Notts were relegated from the County Championship First Division and will play the 2020 summer campaign in Division Two.
+In 2019 Notts were relegated from the County Championship First Division but bounced back in 2020 by winning the T20 final for a second time.

 2020 results & fixtures